bewards/Sitecore-Nextjs-XM-Starter/README.md

 ## About this Solution

-This solution is designed to be used as a Boilerplate starter for the DemoSite, with root technology consisting of Sitecore Helix, Sitecore Containers, the Sitecore Next.js SDK, and Sitecore Content Serialization.
+This solution is designed to be used as a Boilerplate starter for the DemoSite, with root technology consisting of the following high-level features:

+- Sitecore Helix Publishing Pipeline
+- Sitecore Helix Principles
+- Local Sitecore Containers
+- Sitecore Next.js v21.1.6 (versions managed by branching: version/21.1.6)
+- Sitecore Content Serialization (SCS)
+- Plop templates for .Net Project and React Component generation

-## Configured for Sitecore-based workflow
+## Configured for Sitecore-first workflow

-On first run, the JSS Styleguide sample will be imported via `jss deploy items`, then serialized via `sitecore ser pull`.
 It is intended that you work directly in Sitecore to define templates and renderings, instead of using the code-first approach.
-This is also known as "Sitecore-first" JSS workflow.
-To support this:
+To support this mode:

 - The JSS content workflow is disabled
 - Imported items will not be marked as 'protected'